Benaou/snake/README.md

 Upon death, page will provide a pop-up with your score and immediately restart the game.

-Hosted via Github Pages: https://benaou.github.io/snake/snake.html
+Hosted via GitHub Pages: https://benaou.github.io/snake/snake.html